 - Current auditor appointments are managed by Public Sector Audit Appointments Limited, an independent company established by the Local Government Association to manage existing appointments under transitional arrangements after the winding down of the Audit Commission.
 The existing audit appointments will end with the completion of the 2017/18 audits. - 2.
 The Council must appoint a new auditor by December 2017, and can choose one of three options to procure the appointment.
 In summary, these options are: - The Council acts alone to carry out a procurement exercise independent from other local authorities or external bodies; - The Council joins with other authorities to undertake a joint procurement; or, - The Council opts in to a Sector Led Body (SLB) acting on behalf of authorities across the country to procure appointments. - 3.
 Officers recommend that the Council pursues Option 3 for the appointment of its next auditor on the basis of the efficiency, resource, and financial savings available as a result of being a part of a larger procurement with greater buying power. - 4.
-The views of Audit Committee will be reported back to Cabinet at its meeting of 14 February 2017, to inform Cabinet's recommendation to Council.
+Audit Committee is scheduled to discuss this report on 8 February 2017.
+The views of the Committee will be reported back to Cabinet at the time this report is presented, in order to inform Cabinet's recommendation to Council.
 Legislation requires that the Council's opting into a SLB is a decision of Full Council.